oetiker/znapzend/README.md

 * On Solaris 10 you may need the C compiler from Solaris Studio and gnu-make since the installed perl version is probably very old and you would likely have to build some dependency modules.
-The GNU make is needed instead of Sun make due to syntax differences.
-Notably you should reference it if you would boot-strap the code workspace from scratch:
+The GNU make may be needed instead of Sun make due to syntax standard differences over the years.
+Notably you could have to reference it if you would boot-strap the code workspace from scratch (and use later to `gmake install` as suggested by the `configure` script):
 ```sh
 MAKE=gmake ./bootstrap.sh
 ```